K2B/C2B Team Support Handbook

 The blue "P" signs on the above map are indicative only, and represent roadside parking areas.

-Please park on Hawcoat Lane or on the nearby roads.
+Please do not park on Hawcoat Lane alongside the Sport Club.
 Limited parking is available in the Hoops car park off Thorncliffe Road.

 Do not park on the walk route.
 Car parking at the sports club is reserved for event pass holders only.